CITGuru/keyless-ai/README.md

 ## Future Developments

-- Integration with additional smart account providers beyond Safe.
+- Integration with additional smart account providers beyond Coinbase.
 - Expansion of the agent ecosystem to cover more specialized blockchain operations.
 - Enhanced natural language processing for more complex and nuanced user intents.
 - Implementation of AI-driven strategic advice for optimal transaction timing and execution.